ai-mindset/ai-mindset.github.io/_posts/2024-11-21-bring-it-back-to-basics.md

 ### Local Development
 My toolchain starts with the following foundational choices that eliminate common Python setup headaches:

-0. [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html): We start with a style guide, so that we can all be on the same page
+0. [PEP8](https://peps.python.org/pep-0008/): We start with a style guide, so that we can all be on the same page
 1. [uv](https://docs.astral.sh/uv/): A blazing-fast Python package and project manager, written in Rust.
 It replaces pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more, providing:
     - Consistent dependency resolution
     - Lightning-fast package installations